groenator/iptvboss-docker/README.md

 - IPTVBoss application pre-installed.
 - XC Server starting on boot only when setting the `XC_SERVER=true` variable, otherwise it won't start.
 - Run the container as a non-root user with the desired `PUID` and `PGID` set up.
-- Pre-configured VNC server with a default password (VNC image only).
+- Pre-configured VNC server with a default password (VNC images only).
 Override via environment variables — see [docs/vnc-stable.md](docs/vnc-stable.md).
+- Xpra browser-window images for lightweight GUI access without a full desktop — see [docs/xpra-stable.md](docs/xpra-stable.md).
 - Automatically configuring the cron job for updating the EPG.
 - Cronitor.io integration for monitoring the cron job (optional).
 - rclone support to sync IPTVBoss data to a cloud storage provider (VNC image only).